Skip to main content

 About Loch Leven

-Loch Leven National Nature Reserve in Perth and Kinross protects the largest shallow freshwater loch in lowland Scotland, covering approximately 1,597 hectares of open water, wetland, and surrounding grassland.
-The loch is one of the most important freshwater sites in Europe for breeding and wintering waterfowl, hosting internationally significant populations of pink-footed geese, tufted duck, and pochard.
-Its shallow, nutrient-rich waters support exceptional aquatic biodiversity, with the loch recognized as a Special Protection Area and Ramsar wetland of international importance.
+Loch Leven National Nature Reserve in Perth and Kinross protects the largest shallow freshwater loch in lowland Scotland, covering approximately 1,823 hectares of open water, wetland, and surrounding grassland.
+[1]) The loch is one of the most important freshwater sites in Europe for breeding and wintering waterfowl, hosting internationally significant populations of pink-footed geese, tufted duck, and pochard.
+Its shallow, nutrient-rich waters support exceptional aquatic biodiversity, with the loch recognised as a Special Protection Area and Ramsar wetland of international importance.

 Wildlife Ecosystems

-The loch supports the largest concentration of breeding ducks in Britain, with over 1,000 pairs of tufted duck alone nesting on the loch's islands during summer.
-Up to 20,000 pink-footed geese use the loch as a winter roost, flying out at dawn to feed on surrounding farmland in one of Scotland's great wildlife spectacles.
+Loch Leven holds the largest concentration of nesting ducks of any inland freshwater body in Britain, with over 1,000 breeding duck pairs in total, predominantly tufted duck (around 500-650 pairs) and mallard.
+[1]) Up to 20,000 pink-footed geese - representing nearly 10% of the world's population - use the loch as a winter roost, flying out at dawn to feed on surrounding farmland in one of Scotland's great wildlife spectacles.
 Breeding waders including lapwing, snipe, and redshank use the wet grasslands around the loch margins.
 Otters are present though seldom seen, while the loch's fish populations include brown trout, perch, pike, and the introduced rainbow trout that supports a popular fishery.

 Flora Ecosystems